micmejia/bible-dump/NKJV/Leviticus/Lev 7.md

 the remainder of the flesh of the sacrifice on the third day must be burned with fire.

 ###### 18
-And if _any_ of the flesh of the sacrifice of his peace offering is eaten at all on the third day, it shall not be accepted, nor shall it be imputed to him; it shall be an abomination _to_ him who offers it, and the person who eats of it shall bear [^b]guilt.
+And if _any_ of the flesh of the sacrifice of his peace offering is eaten at all on the third day, it shall not be accepted, nor shall it be imputed to him; it shall be an abomination _to_ him who offers it, and the person who eats of it shall bear guilt.

 ###### 19
 'The flesh that touches any unclean thing shall not be eaten.
 It shall be burned with fire.
-And as for the _clean_ flesh, all who are [^c]clean may eat of it.
+And as for the _clean_ flesh, all who are clean may eat of it.

 ###### 20
 But the person who eats the flesh of the sacrifice of the peace offering that _belongs_ to the Lord, while he is unclean, that person shall be cut off from his people.

 ###### 21
-Moreover the person who touches any unclean thing, _such as_ human uncleanness, _an_ unclean animal, or any abominable[^d] unclean thing, and who eats the flesh of the sacrifice of the peace offering that _belongs_ to the Lord, that person shall be cut off from his people.' " ## Fat and Blood May Not Be Eaten
+Moreover the person who touches any unclean thing, _such as_ human uncleanness, _an_ unclean animal, or any abominable unclean thing, and who eats the flesh of the sacrifice of the peace offering that _belongs_ to the Lord, that person shall be cut off from his people.' " ## Fat and Blood May Not Be Eaten

 ###### 22
 And the Lord spoke to Moses, saying,